November 1, 2020

 Let’s take a quick look at a few methods that we think everyone, not just hunting professionals, should be familiar with:

 When we are talking about centering a scope we mean using one of these methods: the Mirror, the Counting, or the V-blocked one.
 However they are different, they both are easy and simple to do.
-So, no matter which one you choose the main thing is to follow the instructions.

 First, unmount your scope from your rifle.
 Zero the weapon and optic will make the process of centering the optic faster, safer, and simpler.
 Please, don't ignore this step.